Japoneris/Deep_learning_main_papers/Computer_Vision/readme.md

 ### 2015

-- [UNet](https://arxiv.org/pdf/1505.04597): First Pixel segmentation network
+- [DeConvNet](https://arxiv.org/pdf/1505.04366): Encoder + Decoder - (Encoder: Feature Extraction with a usual network (VGG)) Decoder: from the feature map, recreate shape of objects, where value of a layer is the probability it belongs to this class.
+UnPooling + 3xDeconvolution.
+The unpooling operation is responsible of the image re-expension, while the Deconvolution recreate a smooth continuous image.
+The deconvnet intermediate layer is a 1x1xn feature vector, which is upscaled to retrieve the segmentation mask.
+The input image has a fixed size.
+- [SegNet](https://arxiv.org/abs/1511.00561): Has a structure similar to the deconvnet.
+However, image size not restricted (intermediate representation not restricted).
+The SegNet performs deconvolution using maxpooling indices.
+- [UNet](https://arxiv.org/pdf/1505.04597): Similar to deconvnet, where input image is constrained in size, and intermediate representation is a small vector.
+It introduce kind of "residual connections", where convolution outputs (from the encoder) are sent to the decoder (as a residual connection).

 - [Fast R-CNN](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Girshick_Fast_R-CNN_ICCV_2015_paper.pdf): Reuse pretrained convNet and add pooling layer + classification layer: Predict class and anchor size.
 - [Faster R-CNN](https://arxiv.org/pdf/1506.01497): Fast RCNN: pass each ROI into the conv network.
 Faster RCNN, pass the full image into the conv network.
 Then, extract each ROI and classifiy (bbox location / class).
 More efficient.
 - [YOLO (You only look once)](https://arxiv.org/pdf/1506.02640): Split the image in 7x7, rescale each patch and classify anchor/no anchor + what's in
-- [DeConvNet](https://arxiv.org/pdf/1505.04366): Encoder + Decoder - (Encoder: Feature Extraction with a usual network (VGG)) Decoder: from the feature map, recreate shape of objects, where value of a layer is the probability it belongs to this class.
-UnPooling + 3xDeconvolution.
-The unpooling operation is responsible of the image re-expension, while the Deconvolution recreate a smooth continuous image.
-- [SegNet](https://arxiv.org/abs/1511.00561): AutoEncoder for image segmentation.
-Very similar to deconvnet (same general architecture)

 ### 2016